Get In Touch

 Why Is WordPress So Hard To Use?

 However, the bigger case is where you come from in the field of website development.
 If you’re someone who builds web pages from scratch (using HTML), then using WordPress might feel like a piece of cake.
-Hence, the requirements and procedures for building a website with WordPress can be overwhelming to some and none to others.
+Hence, the requirements and procedures for building a website with WordPress can be overwhelming to some and not to others.

-WordPress Requires Third-Party Assistance
+WordPress Requires Third-Party Assistance for a WordPress Website

 The fact that plugins and themes give you so much control over your website makes them fantastic.
 However, because they all originate from various third-party developers, they also significantly increase complexity.

 You can’t learn a single interface that works for all plugins because they may utilize completely distinct interfaces.
 Additionally, these plugins occasionally clash with one another, which raises a whole new set of problems.
+For example, choosing the right SEO plugin to boost your site’s visibility can feel like navigating a maze in the WordPress directory.

 WordPress’ Initial Setup isn’t Simple